Internships at CHBRP

 • Interest in and enthusiasm to learn about public policy and analysis

-• Ability to interpret essential information from reports and/or policy briefs
+• Ability to identify main findings from reports and/or policy briefs

 • Strong writing skills and ability to prioritize multiple tasks and adhere to deadlines